 He kept a check on the attacks by the Mongols.
 He ensured proper working of home and foreign affairs during Nasiruddin’s reign.

 For a while, Nasiruddin replaced Balban with Rihan.
 But in Rihan’s ministership, the reign experienced distress and disorder.
 The common people faced difficulties in moving freely across the streets of Delhi.
 Hence, Balban was stated back to his position, the very next year.

 Nairuddin Mahmud Shah died in 1266.
-Since he has no hire after him to ascend the throne.
-So, Balban took over and became the next ruler of the Slave Dynasty.
+Since he has no heir after him to ascend the throne, Balban took over and became the next ruler of the Slave Dynasty.

 The Sultan Nasiruddin Mahmud, the eighth sultan of the Mamluk Sultanate, surfaced as the Sultan, in 1246, after the death of his predecessor, Alauddin Masud Shah.